 Semantics: what does it mean literally?

 Pragmatics: what is the speaker really conveying?

-- Underlying principle (Grice, 1975): language is cooperative game between speaker and listener - Implicature and presupposition depend on people and context and involve soft inference (machine learning opportunities here!)
+- Underlying principle (Grice, 1975): language is cooperative game between speaker and listener - Implicature and presupposition depend on people and context (multi-modality and knowledge graph opportunities here) and involve soft inference (machine learning opportunities here)

-We need a lot of background knowledge and commonsense knowledge!
+We need a lot of background knowledge and commonsense knowledge